 Io's extremely active volcanism is caused by excessive amounts of internal tidal heating, but we still do not understand the details of the tidal heating process.
 Understanding the process on Io, where its signature is strongest, will help us to understand how this fundamental process operates in our solar system and beyond.
-Gravity science is needed to measure Io's tides, as well as new astrometric measurements to measure Io's orbital evolution, and geodesy to determine Io's exact shape and orbital motions.
+Gravity science is needed to measure Io's tides, as well as new astrometric measurements to measure Io's orbital evolution, and geodesy to determine Io's exact shape and orbital motions such as libration.

-Measurements of Io's heat flow from ground-based telescopes and spacecraft data are $\sim 2 \text{ W/m}^2$, more than twice as large as the upper limit expected for steady-state tidal heating models, yet how this has affected Io's interior and surface is still unknown.
-Comparisons of the spatial variability in Io's volcanic constructs to predictions from tidal heating models show they are more consistent with the heating occurring in the asthenosphere rather than the mantle, though comparisons do not take into account the activity level of the volcanoes.
+Measurements of Io's heat flow from ground-based telescopes and spacecraft data are ~2 W/m2, more than twice as large as the upper limit expected from models of steady-state tidal heating over geologic time, yet how this has affected Io's interior and surface is still unknown.
+Comparisons of the spatial variability in Io's volcanic constructs to predictions from tidal heating models show they are more consistent with the heating occurring in the asthenosphere rather than the deep mantle, although both regions may be heated.
 Magnetometer data from Galileo suggest the presence of an interior "magma ocean" or globally interconnected partial melt, yet how large or deep this magma reservoir is and how it is maintained under a density inversion has not yet been determined.
 The temporal variability of heat flow and volcanic output are not well known, and studies can reveal how tidal heat is transferred to the surface.
 Tidal heating is the major contributor to active surface geology in the outer Solar System, so studies of hyperactive Io are essential to furthering our understanding of tidal heating in general.